Table of Contents

 }

-Now, I am trying to run it and it ran successfully without any issue and provided us the HTTP Functions URL http://localhost:7071/api/HTTPAzureFunction.
-If you will look at this URL closely, you can see It is pointing to the port 7071 by default.
+Now, I am trying to run it, and it ran successfully without any issues and provided us with the HTTP Functions URL: http://localhost:7071/api/HTTPAzureFunction.
+If you look at this URL closely, you can see it is pointing to port 7071 by default.

-Now, what if I have one more Azure function I am trying to run at the same time.
-That means the scenario is running multiple Azure Functions at the same time with Visual Studio 2019.
+What if I have one more Azure function I am trying to run simultaneously?
+That means the scenario runs multiple Azure Functions simultaneously with Visual Studio 2019.
 Let’s check out what is happening.
-Now My First Azure Function is already running at this point in time.
-Now my second function is named as Function1 and contains the code as follows
+Now, My First Azure Function is already running at this point in time.
+Now, my second function is named Function1 and contains the code as follows

 [FunctionName("Function1")]